-Indirect Cost Rate: Indirect Cost (IDC) rate for FY2023 has not been released as of submission date, will be updating once the approved IDC rate is released.
-IDC rate is based on the CNMI's approved IDC for FY 2021 at 9.23% (with utilities directly charged).
+Indirect Cost Rate: Indirect Cost (IDC) rate for FY2024 has not been released as of submission date, will be updating once the new approved IDC rate is released.
+IDC rate is based on the CNMI's approved IDC for FY 2023 at 7.51% (with utilities directly charged).
+See atttached IDC agreement.